BarnesFoundation/barnes-tms-extract/ARCHITECTURE.md

 The scope of the import tools is limited to communicating with the data-model compliant static files and the datastore (Elasticsearch).

 The collection-spelunker import tools are written in Python and JavaScript.
-Python has a library called csvdiff which makes it easy to find changes in the exported csv's.
+We use a Python library called `csvdiff` which makes it easy to find changes in the exported csv's.
 The JavaScript portion is a Seneca.js microservice which communicates with the dashboard.

 ## Datastore